-A. Solid State Physics
+- A. Solid State Physics

-B. Nuclear Physics
+- B. Nuclear Physics

-C. Elementary Particle Physics
+- C. Elementary Particle Physics

+- D. Other Topics of Current Interest

-Lectures and discussions on topics in various fields of Physics at the graduate level.
-One to 6 semester hours as scheduled; course may be repeated in one or more fields of Physics.
+Lectures and discussions on topics in various fields of physics at the graduate level.
+One to 6 semester hours as scheduled; course may be repeated in one or more fields of physics.
 Six semester hours is the maximum in any one area; not more than 15 semester hours will count toward a master's degree.
 Prerequisite: Consent of department.